 Proximity marketing has come a long way from the early days of WI-FI-only detection.
-Now, in 2016, there is an abundance of different devices and technologies to choose from.
+Now, in 2023, over 307 U.S. consumers own smartphone.
 You can use beacons if you want an extremely accurate, location pinpointing technology.
 Alternatively, choose low-cost Bluetooth for spanning larger distances and reaching multiple users; but should you really make the investment?

 Proximity Marketing Successes